-- WARNING: When access to the top of the unit is desired, the purchaser/end-user is cautioned to wear proper equipment and use appropriate means to comply with applicable safety standards related to working on elevated surfaces. - WARNING: When the fan speed of the unit is to be changed from the factory set speed, including changes achieved by the use of a variable fan speed device, steps must be taken to avoid operation at or near the fan's "critical speed" which could result in fan failure and possible personal injury or damage. - WARNING: The recirculating water system may contain chemicals or biological contaminants, including Legionella, which could be harmful if inhaled or ingested.
+- WARNING: When access to the top of the unit is desired, the purchaser/end-user is cautioned to use appropriate means to comply with applicable safety standards related to working on elevated surfaces. - WARNING: When the fan speed of the unit is to be changed from the factory set speed, including changes achieved by the use of a variable fan speed device, steps must be taken to avoid operation at or near the fan's "critical speed" which could result in fan failure and possible personal injury or damage. - WARNING: The recirculating water system may contain chemicals or biological contaminants, including Legionella, which could be harmful if inhaled or ingested.
 Personnel exposed directly to the discharge airstream and the associated drift mists, generated during operation of the water distribution system and/or fans, or mists produced by high pressure water jets or compressed air (if used to clean components of the recirculating water system), must wear respiratory protection equipment approved for such use by governmental occupational safety and health authorities. - WARNING: All electrical, mechanical, and rotating machinery are potential hazards, particularly for those not familiar with their design, construction, and operation.

 Accordingly, use appropriate lockout procedures.
 Adequate safeguards (including the use of protective enclosures where necessary) should be taken with this equipment both to safeguard the public from injury and to prevent damage to the equipment, its associated system, and the premises. - WARNING: A lockable disconnect switch should be located within sight of the unit for each fan motor associated with this equipment.
 Before performing any type of service or inspection, make certain that all power has been disconnected, and the switch is locked out in the "OFF" position. - WARNING: Dangerous voltages are present in this equipment.
-Disconnect the electrical service of the source and follow proper lock out and tag out procedures to de-energize the circuit before servicing or replacing components.
+Disconnect the electrical service of the source and follow proper lock out and tag out procedures to de-energize the circuit before servicing or replacing components. - WARNING: To prevent possible contamination of the make-up water supply, install a backflow prevention method in accordance with applicable local and national codes.